 Brands who earn the Butterfly Mark can display it on each product page on their website (example) and partner retailer sites (example), allowing people to click for a clear overview of the brand’s Positive Actions.
 Offline, the Butterfly Mark can be found on packaging, in-store, care labels and marketing materials.

 The Butterfly Mark is inspired by the story about the reintroduction of the Large Blue Butterfly, which was brought back from near extinction in the United Kingdom.
 The story was shared by Sir David Attenborough to our Co-Founder Diana, when she presented him with his Lifetime Achievement Award in 2010.
 It exemplifies how we can create a united force and reverse the negative impact we are having on our planet’s resources.

 Luxury brands are inherently more sustainable; valuing quality across craftsmanship materials, processes and design over quantity.
-The luxury industry has the capability to innovate and make changes, that will eventually have a systemic impact in the way brands source, design and craft their products; as well as influence consumer behaviour on their purchasing decisions.
+The luxury industry has the capability to innovate and make changes that will eventually have a systemic impact on the way brands source, design and craft their products – as well as influence consumer behaviour and their purchasing decisions.

 To be awarded the Butterfly Mark and be part of the Positive Luxury community, brands must go beyond achieving a minimum sustainable business standard that is compliant with international law and best practice principles.
 The assessment process is designed to be a thorough examination of a brand’s commitment to sustainability across 5 key areas: governance, social and environmental frameworks, community investment, and innovation.